nbeversl/urtext_docs/README.md

 Histories are stored in the /history folder inside the project, as .pkl ("pickle") files.
 This folder requires no user involvement.
 If using another version control tool such as Git, you may wish to add the /history folder to your .gitignore file, so that only explicitly committed versions of your project are visible in distributed repositories.

+# Using Multiple Projects at a Time

+To use multiple projects at once, there is a project context manager.
+When you initially pass a path to Urtext, it looks recursively in all sub folders for additional projects.
+If it finds a compilable Urtext project in any one, it adds these to the context manager.
+You can then freely switch among projects, either explicitly, or using links between the projects (described below).
+When switching projects, all Urtext's features, content and behavior, including links, compiling, and all functions linked to UI buttons, will operate in the context of the selected project.

+You can put all your Urtext projects into sub folders of a single path.
+Alternatively, you may put them anyplace in the file system and choose as your Urtext root a folder that encompasses them all.
+Compiling may take longer if Urtext has to search through many unused directories.

+Using Python, it is possible to only instantiate a single project, without the context manager.
+The current implementations in Sublime and Pythonista, however, use the context manager by default, even if you are only using a single project.

+Recall that what defines a project is a folder.
+This is also what separates it from other projects.
+If you add other Urtext project folders into the initial path, they will all be accessible from the same project list.

+To switch between projects in Sublime, select Urtext: Select Project from the command palette.
+In Pythonista, use "Switch Projects" from the feature menu.
+## Project Naming (Identification)

+Unlike nodes, projects are uniquely identified by name.
+For this reason, each project must have an unique name within the running instance of Urtext.
+Projects can be named using the project_title key in the project's project_settings node.
+If no name is present, the project's name becomes its absolute path in the file system.
+## Linking Between Projects

+You may also link from one project to another within the text.
+To so this, use the following syntax:

+=>"name or path of the other project[ MISSING LINK : idj ] (This link is only an example and is non-functioning)

+Following this link will change the project context to the named project and open its specified node.

 # User Interface Elements
 ## The Node Browser